mwgeurts/viewray_mlc/README.md

 by Mark Geurts <mark.w.geurts@gmail.com>
 <br>Copyright &copy; 2015, University of Wisconsin Board of Regents

 The ViewRay MLC Position Check loads Monte Carlo treatment planning data from the ViewRay&trade; Treatment Planning System and compares it to measured Sun Nuclear IC Profiler&trade; data to evaluate the positioning accuracy of each MLC bank.
-To successfully process the data, six exposures must be acquired for a given head and gantry angle at the following MLC positions (in cm):
+To successfully process the data, exposures must be acquired for a given head and gantry angle at one or more of the following MLC positions (in cm).
+Data can be loaded either as SNC ASCII exported profiles or PRM files (contianing one or more profiles).

 | Strip   | X1 (cm) | X2 (cm) |  Y1 (cm) |  Y2 (cm) |
 ----------|---------|---------|----------|----------|